-6.1 Bidders are required to register on Cheffins on-line bidding platform and will be required to pay a deposit, the amount of which will be stated in the specific conditions of sale or foreword.
+6.1 Bidders are required to register on Cheffins on-line bidding platform.
 Lots will only be invoiced to the name and address on the Purchasers Registration Form and cannot be transferred to another name and address.
 Cheffins can only accept payment from the registered Bidder.

 6.2 Commission Bids may be left online by a Bidder indicating the maximum amount to be bid (excluding VAT and Buyers Premium and any other charges which may apply).
 Subject to the reserve price of the Lot and any other bids received, the sale may be concluded for less than the maximum bid.
 The Bidder will not have any claim against the Auctioneers or their employees if for any reason the commission bid is not executed.
 If two bidders submit identical bids, the first bid received has priority.

 The Auctioneers reserve the right to refuse the registration of a bidder entirely at their discretion.

 7.1.
 All Lots purchased through the on-line bidding platform must be paid for by the purchaser within one week of the end of the sale